 - Add Fish: You can add tuna to the finished sauce for a very upscale version of tuna noodle!

-- Crank Up the Seasoning: Make a savory Cajun version of this recipe by stirring Creole seasoning into the sauce along with the cream.
-Spicy!
+- Crank Up the Seasoning: Make a savory Cajun version of this recipe by stirring Creole seasoning into the sauce and the cream.

 - Salad: Veggies for days!
 Keep a good thing going with a simple garden salad, or try this Chopped Egg, Cucumber, and Tomato Salad for something a little more special.

-- Soup: A smooth, creamy bowl of Asparagus Soup is one of my very favorite starters, especially with this light pasta dish.
+- Soup: A smooth, creamy bowl of Asparagus Soup is one of the best starters, especially with this light pasta dish.

 How to Store and Reheat Leftovers